Sue Franklin is in charge of the Freedom to Speak Up campaign at Bradford Teaching Hospitals

 How to speak up

 If you have a concern about a risk, malpractice or wrongdoing at work, we hope you will feel able to raise it first with you line manager, lead clinician or tutor (for students).
 This may be done orally, in writing or via the online incident reporting system.
-However if you feel unable to do this, please raise the matter with your BTHFT Freedom to Speak up Guardian or Associate Guardians.
+However if you feel unable to do this, please raise the matter with your BTHFT Freedom to Speak up Guardian or Ambassadors.
 They have been given special responsibility and training in dealing with your concerns.

-The process that you need to follow to raise a concern:
+The process that you need to follow to raise a concern

-• We will always thank you for raising your concerns and will treat you with respect at all stages of the process.
+1. We will always thank you for raising your concerns and will treat you with respect at all stages of the process.

 Your concern can be raised in three ways: